 Interview: Ash Davenport

-In our behind the lens feature we chat with professional wedding photographer Ash Davenport of MIKI Studios.
+In our behind the lens feature, we chat with professional wedding photographer Ash Davenport, an award-winning London Wedding Photographer.

 How long have you been photographing weddings for and how did you get into it?